Crime Reduction and Education Division (CRED)

 The most recognized classification systems of evidence-based crime prevention programs have classified this program or initiative as follows:

 - Blueprints for Healthy Youth Development: Not applicable.

 - Crime Solutions/OJJDP Model Program Guide: Not applicable.

 - SAMHSA's National Registry of Evidence-based Programs and Practices: Not applicable.

 Canadian Implementation Sites

 The CRED program has been implemented in Victoria, British Columbia from 2006 up to now.

 Main Findings from Canadian Outcome Evaluation Studies

 The program has effectively and consistently supported youth in the CRD region.
 Positive developments have been documented for all youth who have participated in the program to date, including the successful exit of 3 prominent gang leaders within CRD gangs.
-Referrals have increased and the numbers of youth involved in the program increased by 77% in the last quarter alone as more service providers, schools and police are familiar with the program.
+Referrals have increased and the numbers of youth involved in the program increased month over month as more service providers, families, schools and police are familiar with the program.

 There is no Canadian reference available at this time.